-- 2. Epoxy grout is required for all tile flooring.
-There are no exceptions to this requirement.
-Grout sealers are incompatible with epoxy grout and therefore are not required. - 3.
+- 2. Standard grout, sealed, is permitted. - 3.
 Tile flooring and installation shall comply with the latest edition of the TCNA Handbook for Ceramic, Glass, and Stone Tile Installation. - 4.
 Waterproofing and Crack Isolation.
 Use of a fabric-reinforced, fluid-applied system is required beneath all tile flooring installations. - a.
 Material type: Liquid latex rubber or elastomeric polymer with a fabric reinforcement membrane. - b.
 Membrane/system selection shall be reviewed by BJC Corporate Architect and Design Project Manager.
 Coordination with substrates, existing conditions, project characteristics and finished flooring is required. - c.
-Membrane shall extend up walls a minimum of 6" above finished floor.

-- D. Resilient Tile Flooring.
+Membrane shall extend up walls a minimum of 6" above finished floor. - D. Resilient Tile Flooring.
 The classification of resilient tile flooring includes those made from rubber and those made from vinyl.
 See below for approval of use. - 1.
-Rubber tile floor coverings are not permitted in shell and core areas of medical office buildings unless otherwise approved in writing by BJC Director of Design. - 2.
+Rubber tile floor coverings are not permitted in shell and core areas of office buildings unless otherwise approved in writing by BJC Director of Design. - 2.
 Vinyl tile flooring are further classified as solid vinyl or vinyl composition tile (VCT) types.
-Their approval for interior use in shell and core areas of a medical office building is as follows. - a.
+Their approval for interior use in shell and core areas of an office building is as follows. - a.
 Vinyl composition tiles (VCT) requires routine maintenance of the wearing layer.
 As such, its use in the shell and core rooms of a medical office building type is limited to non-public, building support type spaces.
 Use of VCT beyond those building support areas must be approved by BJC Director of Design. - 1) Minimum thickness shall be 0.125 in. - 2) Vinyl composite tile floors shall receive floor polish as recommended by flooring manufacturer.
 Floor polish shall be provided and applied by Owner's housekeeping group at the completion of the project unless otherwise directed. - b.
 Solid vinyl tile, which includes luxury vinyl tile (LVT), is approved for use in shell and core areas of a medical office building. - 1) Minimum tile thickness shall be 0.125 in. - Do not seal or wax solid vinyl tile.
 If required by manufacturer, coordinate requirements with BJC Corporate Architect and BJC Director of Design. - 3.
 Adhesives.
 Provide adhesives in accordance with the traffic conditions described.
-Adhesive type shall be used throughout entire room and not limited to isolated areas or portions of a room. - a.
-Provide standard clear thin spread adhesive for light to moderate foot and wheeled traffic areas. - b.
-Provide epoxy adhesive for moderate to heavy foot and wheeled traffic areas. - 4.
-Layouts and Patterns.
+Adhesive type shall be used throughout entire room and not limited to isolated areas or portions of a room.

+- a.
+Provide standard clear thin spread adhesive for light to moderate foot and wheeled traffic areas.

+- b.
+Provide epoxy adhesive for moderate to heavy foot and wheeled traffic areas.

+- 4. Layouts and Patterns.
 Patterns and layouts of resilient tile flooring shall be clearly communicated in the drawings.
 Approval of layout and pattern by BJC Design Project Manager is required.
-In general, the following conditions apply. - a.
-Corridor locations, LVT planks shall be oriented so as to run parallel to the length of the corridor.
+In general, the following conditions apply.

-- b.
-Waiting rooms, niches and similar areas off corridors shall be an accent color.

 - E. Tile Carpet Flooring.
 This type of floor covering is common for shell and core rooms of a medical office building, including public corridors.

 - F. The following types of floor coverings must be approved by BJC Director of Design for use in shell and core rooms of a medical office building.

 - 1. Resilient Sheet Flooring

 - 2. Sheet Carpet

 - 3. Resinous Flooring

 - 4. Stone Tile Flooring

 - 5. Cork Flooring

 - 6. Linoleum

 - 7. Wood Flooring

 - 8. Static-Control Resilient Flooring

 - 9. Resilient Athletic Flooring

 - 10. Terrazzo Flooring

-2.03 TENANT FIT OUT
+2.03 TENANT AREA